 How Do I Apply?

-If you are interested in any of the programs or services offered by CBVH and would like to receive an application, or require assistance in filling it out, please contact the district office located closest to you, or call the toll-free number below:
+If you are interested in any of the programs or services offered by NYSCB and would like to receive an application, or require assistance in filling it out, please contact the district office located closest to you, or call the toll-free number below:

 Complete the application and submit it to the district office.
-An initial interview will then be scheduled with a CBVH Counselor or representative.
+An initial interview will then be scheduled with a NYSCB Counselor or representative.
 You can also be referred by a school, doctor, private agency for the blind or other community, health, or social service organizations.

 While the application is fairly simple, additional background information, such as medical reports, school records or work history may be needed in the application process and may be needed later to determine your eligibility.
 Recent medical reports that verify your disability can be useful and may be requested.
-If these are not available, CBVH will assist you in obtaining this information.
+If these are not available, NYSCB will assist you in obtaining this information.